nifemi-l/Chattr/README.md

 The end goal of this project is to create a robust, real-time messaging platform with secure user authentication.
 I'll be leveraging WebSocket for persistent connections and REST APIs for stateless communication.

-This is a system design diagram for the project, illustrating the architecture and interactions between the frontend, backend, WebSocket communication, and the database:
+This is a system design diagram for the project.

 ![System Design Diagram](architecture/system_design.png)